AdobeDocs/experience-cloud.en/help/website-implementation/launch-data-elements-rules.md

    ![Select an Event](images/launch-ruleSelectEvent.png)

 1. Since this rule should fire on all pages, leave **[!UICONTROL Conditions]** blank.
-If you open the Conditions modal, you will see that conditions can add both restrictions and exclusions based on a large variety of options including, URLs, data element values, date ranges, and more.
+If you open the Conditions modal, you will see that conditions can add both restrictions and exclusions based on a large variety of options, including URLs, data element values, date ranges, and more.

 1. Under Actions, click **[!UICONTROL Add]**